 Academic Requirements for Oregon CPAs

 To become a CPA in Oregon it is going to demand a lot of intellectual and academic rigor.
 You must hit the books early, late, and as often as possible.
-The general requirement is 150 semester hours of college or graduate work.
+The general requirement is 150 credit hours of college or graduate work.
 That should include matriculation with at least a bachelor's degree and a major concentration in accounting.
-The state's minimum requirement is 24 hours of accounting courses and 24 hours of business-related coursework.
+The state's minimum requirement is 24 semester hours of accounting courses and 24 hours of business-related coursework.

 - Governmental or nonprofit accounting

 Your business courses can go farther afield.
 If you want to beccome a Certified Public Accountant, these will help broaden your view of the business world and may even inspire you in other ways.
 Consider studying subjects such as:

 - Technical writing

 - Organizational psychology

 Confer with your academic in the accounting department to ensure that your business electives are recognized by the State Board of Accountancy as being business-related subjects.
 Keep in mind that courses taken at the master's level likely carry more hourly clout than undergraduate coursework.